 The Health and Safety Executive has full details of reportable incidents.

-You can report directly via a dedicated reporting website
+You can report directly via the Health and Safety Executive reporting website.

 What can I do if an accident has not been reported?

 You should make a complaint to us as soon as possible.